soerenssch/EnergyDemand/README.md

   2. `data_handling.ipynb` - Primary notebook for initial data processing and handling.
 For initial Modelling purpose, not used further in our benchmarking and App.

 03 - Data exploration
-  1. `data_exploration.ipynb` - Data exploration and time series analytics, to gain understanding of the data structure.
+  1. `030_Data_exploration.ipynb` - Data exploration and time series analytics, to gain understanding of the data structure.

 04 - Model Benchmarking